Summarising what performance check-ins are, and the questions you should ask…

 - Asking the right questions during check-ins can help managers and employees have meaningful conversations about performance.

 - Effective check-ins focus on goal progress, feedback, development opportunities, and future plans.

 - When conducting a check-in, focus on building rapport, deciding on short-term priorities and setting long-term goals.

 Performance check-ins (or continuous performance management) are a series of regular conversations between managers and employees about work, progress and goals throughout the year.

-Depending on the organisation or individual, they can take place weekly, monthly, bi-monthly or quarterly.
+Depending on the organisation or individual, performance check-ins can take place weekly, monthly, bi-monthly or quarterly.
 This series of conversations play a huge part in the success of many high-performing organisations.
 The multiple benefits it has brought them has convinced many to move away from the more traditional annual appraisals.

 A pre-COVID study by Gallup on remote workers found that the more frequently they received feedback from managers, the more engaged they were with their work.
-And with continuing uncertainties about what the post-COVID workforce will look like, a more agile approach is required.
+And with many workforces now embracing remote and hybrid working practices, workforce will look like, a more agile approach is required.